alexd-alves/vigilante/content/Logs/Session 6.md

 At this point, [[Marius]] arrives at [[The Blue Bucket]].
 He sees [[Marius#Thello Family|Aeris]], bleeding on the ground as the bots stand over him, and immediately moves to his side.
 As [[Marius#Thello Family|Aeris]] sees him, he tells him to leave him behind and go, as at least one of them needs to stay alive to look after [[Marius#Relationships|Eudora]].

 > [!quote]
-> AERIS: Marius, you need to leave.
+> <font color="grey">AERIS</font>: Marius, you need to leave.
 Just leave me here, you need to go.
-> MARIUS: I'm not leaving, I'm never leaving you.
+> <font color="grey">MARIUS</font>: I'm not leaving, I'm never leaving you.
-> A: It's better that one of us survives.
+> <font color="grey">A</font>: It's better that one of us survives.
 We cannot both die here, you need to go back and make sure Eudora is safe.
 Everything we've built is compromised.
-> M: Can't do it without you.
+> <font color="grey">M</font>: Can't do it without you.
 >

 On the other side of the battlefield, [[Nula]] is thrown back though the rift by [[Nula#Relationships|Aric]], who is very hurt and cannot hold on to the mammoth form any longer. [[Gal]] also walks through one of the rifts.